jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - You may operate on the postcondition to find the precondition. *The the other way is not valid*.
 - Command may fire without precondition match.
-  - Strength of gaurantee precondition is met correlates with predictability of output.
+- Strength of guarantee precondition is met correlates with predictability of output.
-  - This is a key difference between Python and Julia, as we'll see in a few minutes.
+  - This is a key difference between Python and Julia, as we'll see.
 - Starting to sound like entropy/variance/..?
 Great!
 - Methods used for precondition match guarantees likely account for fundamental differences in performance between languages.
 :::